Achievable logoAchievable logo

 Naming spreads

-You’ll learn why one option is dominant when you reach the math-based spread sections in the next two chapters.
+You’ll see exactly why one option becomes dominant when you reach the math-based spread sections in the next two chapters.

 Sidenote